cecann10/Test/Metis_Projects/project_3_celinaplaza/README.md

 The model developed for this project intends to help the medical community identify those that have high blood pressure and help idenify signals that an individual can be aware of that may cause high blood pressure.

-High blood pressure for this model was defined in accordance to American College of Cardiology and the American Heart Association's guidelines published in 2017 that defines high blood pressure as a reading greater than 130 mm Hg for Systolic Blood Pressure and/or greater than 80 mm Hg for Diastolic Blood Pressure.
+High blood pressure for this model was defined in accordance to American College of Cardiology and the American Heart Association's guidelines published in 2017 that defines high blood pressure as a reading greater than 130 mm Hg for Systolic Blood Pressure or greater than 80 mm Hg for Diastolic Blood Pressure.

 All data was gathered from the Center for Disease Control's National Health and Nutrition Examination Survey (NHANES) results for the years 2007 - 2016.
 The survey is conducted in two-year cycles and is representative of the non-institutionalized, U.S. population.
 While youth are included in this survey, this model only examined data for adults between the ages of 18-80.